 We are (almost) the friendliest people on the planet.

 Anyone from WA knows that Perth people tend to be an easy-going and cheery bunch, but it was made official a few years ago when Conde Nast Traveller Magazine ranked Perth as the second friendliest city in the world.
 And a guaranteed way to find these friendly locals is to head to a pub.

 Lot 20 in Northbridge is an excellent drinking hole, with laid-back ambience and lovely staff.
 The Royal in East Perth is somewhat of an institution, with its stunning riverfront location and great beer selection.
-And the relatively new Tiny’s Bar in the CBD is a atmospheric spot full of city workers unwinding at the end of the week.
+And the recently renovated Picabar in the cultural centre is a atmospheric spot full of visitors and workers unwinding at the end of the week.
 Wherever you choose to go, you’ll get some of that famous West Aussie friendliness.